“Chuck and the guys are in the basement.”

 Tess put her head down and wrote furiously, and then looked askance to see Curt and Rei now watching her.
 Sheepish, she handed the note straight to Steve.

 “I pray for magical silence.
 If that seems to work, I’ll sneak downslope and run up and through the door and close it behind me.
-I don’t need light, because I have darkvision.”
+I don’t need light in the tunnel, because I have darkvision.”

 “Okay, I go back.”